mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

     ![Screenshot: How to set a custom class for the layout object in Interface Builder](Docs/Screenshot_Interface-Builder_Flow-Layout_Custom-Class.png)

-4. Run your app.
-Your cells will now be left-aligned.

-5. _(Optional)_ If you want your cells to be **right-aligned** just add the following code to your view controller's `viewDidLoad()` method:
+4. Add and customize the following code to your view controller's `viewDidLoad()` method:

         let alignedFlowLayout = collectionView?.collectionViewLayout as?
 AlignedCollectionViewFlowLayout
+        alignedFlowLayout?.horizontalAlignment = .left
-        alignedFlowLayout?.cellAlignment = .right
+        alignedFlowLayout?.verticalAlignment = .top

+    If you omit any of the last two lines the default alignment will be used (horizontally justified, vertically centered).

 ### Setup in code

-1. Create a new `AlignedCollectionViewFlowLayout` object and specify the alignment you want (`.left` or `.right`):
+1. Create a new `AlignedCollectionViewFlowLayout` object and specify the alignment you want:

-        let alignedFlowLayout = AlignedCollectionViewFlowLayout(cellAlignment: .left)
+        let alignedFlowLayout = AlignedCollectionViewFlowLayout(horizontalAlignment: .left, verticalAlignment: .top)

 2. Either create a new collection view object and and initialize it with `alignedFlowLayout`:

-        let collectionView = UICollectionView(frame: bounds, collectionViewLayout: flowLayout)
+        let collectionView = UICollectionView(frame: bounds, collectionViewLayout: alignedFlowLayout)

     **or** assign `alignedFlowLayout` to the `collectionViewLayout` property of an existing collection view: